 Try not to focus on convincing your spouse that you’re right; that is only going to shut them down when we want them to be open and curious about your journey.
 Let your partner learn from you when they’re ready.
 You can’t push them to be ready sooner than they genuinely are.

 Just like anything else, we can learn how to communicate better with your spouse in baby steps that are practiced.
 Focus on progress, not resentment!

 And in the meantime, as you and your partner learn to better support one another, find the community of support that you need, now.

 We all need to be seen and understood.
 And it isn’t fair to expect your partner or spouse to meet all of your needs.
 Right now, your partner might not get it 100%, but it doesn’t mean that he or she won’t be able to in the future.
 In the meantime, you still deserve support and understanding.

 Find the community that understands so you can connect and develop your Intuitive Eating skills.
 Let your IE community celebrate your wins, inspire you along the way, and be your safe space for vulnerable moments while your partner isn’t able to be that just yet.

 When we don’t feel seen or understood, resentment can build.
 While your partner learns with you, don’t get stuck in cycles of resentment and complaining.
 Focus more on the things that your partner is doing well to grow those supportive behaviors.

 Next steps: how to communicate better with your spouse

 As you learn how to communicate better with your spouse, you deserve support and understanding.
-This post includes a few of the many skills I offer through my Ex-Dieter’s Guide to No More Guilt, a community membership that includes biweekly office hours, workshops with other community members, and a lively supportive message board with 24/7 support as you learn intuitive eating.
-If you’re ready to empower yourself and join a supportive community, get on the waitlist for when this exclusive membership re-opens to the public again this August 2021!
+This post includes a few of the many skills I offer through the No More Guilt Community a membership that includes biweekly office hours, workshops with other community members, and a lively supportive message board with 24/7 support as you learn intuitive eating.
+If you’re ready to empower yourself and join a supportive community who can help you through the nuances of Intuitive Eating like I’ve described in this post, get on the waitlist for when this exclusive membership re-opens again soon!